ryanallen/words-of-my-perfect-teacher/README.md

 As the present [great kalpa](#good-kalpa) draws closer to the time of destruction, the beings inhabiting each realm below the god-realm of the first meditative state will, realm by realm, progressively disappear until not a single being is left.

 Then, one after the other, seven suns will rise in the sky.
 The first sun will burn up all fruit-bearing trees and forests.
 The second will evaporate all streams, creeks and ponds; the third will dry up all the rivers; and the fourth all the great lakes, even Manasarovar.
 As the fifth sun appears, the great oceans, too, will progressively evaporate at first to a depth of one hundred leagues, then of two hundred, seven hundred, one thousand, ten thousand, and finally eighty thousand leagues.
 The sea-water that is left will shrink from a league down to an ear-shot, until not even enough remains to fill a footprint.
 By the time there are six suns all blazing together, the entire earth and its snow-covered mountains will have burst into flames.
 And when the seventh appears, [Mount Meru](#meru-mount) itself will burn up, together with the four continents<sup>[37.1](#37-1)</sup>, the eight sub-continents,<sup>[37.1](#37-1)</sup> the seven golden mountains,<sup>[37.2](#37-2)</sup> and the circular wall of mountains at the world's very rim<sup>[37.3](#37-3)</sup>.
+Everything will fuse into one vast mass of fire.
+As it blazes downwards, it will consume all the infernal realms.
+As it flares upwards, it will engulf the celestial palace of Brahma, already long abandoned.
+Above, the younger gods of the realm of Clear Light will cry out in fear, "What an immense conflagration!"
+But the older gods will reassure them, saying "Have no fear!
+Once it reaches the world of Brahma, it will recede.
+This has happened before."<sup>*</sup>

+<sup>* These stages of destruction all take place within one kalpa, but even these long-lived gods can grow old between the first destruction by fire and the seventh, after which their realm&mdash;part of that of the second concentration&mdash;will be destroyed by water.</sup>

 <details id="37-1"><summary>Note <sup>37.1</sup></summary>
 There are two subcontinents for each of the four continents which surround Mount Meru according to Buddhist cosmology.
 The subcontinents "are the same color and shape as their respective main continents and are half their size.
 The four continents and eight subcontinents are: